Lumen/Guide Access

 1. Membership (10 seats).

-1. Four faculty members are elected by the faculty, one from each division, for 4-year terms
+1. Four faculty members, one from each faculty division, elected for 4-year terms.

-3. Two faculty members are appointed by and from the University Committee for 1-year renewable terms
+3. Two faculty members appointed by and from the University Committee for 1-year terms.

 Chair: The chair shall be elected from among the faculty members appointed pursuant to section A.1 and A.2; a co-chair may also be elected.